compression-chiffrement-RRR/WorkerApp/README.md

 }
 ```

-The `fileUrl` property is the file URL to download from the API.
+The `fileUrl` property is the URL of the file to be downloaded from the API.

+The `uploadUrl` property is the URL to be used for uploading the file after processing (will be using PUT).

 The `responseUrl` property is the API URL to be used for sending a success/error message when message has been processed.

-The `fileID` property is the name of the file to be written after processing.
+The `fileID` the ID of the file, it will be contained in the after-processing response to the API.

 The `processes` is an array of processes objects.
 A process object has at least one string property which is `type`, it tells the worker what kind of process we should apply.